Nottingham murder suspect described by witnesses as ‘black man with dreadlocks’

 The suspect being questioned by police on suspicion of a triple murder in Nottingham is a 31-year-old local man, The Telegraph understands.

-Eyewitnesses have described the man as being black, with dreadlocks and a beard who was dressed in a hooded top.
+Eyewitnesses have described the man as black, with dreadlocks and a beard, and dressed in a hooded top.

-Police were alerted just after 4am on Tuesday to reports that two people had been stabbed to death in Ilkeston Road in the city.
+At just after 4am on Tuesday, police were alerted to reports that two people had been stabbed to death in Ilkeston Road in the city.

 An eyewitness who spoke to the BBC described a man being on foot and attacking two people before walking away.